rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

     **Options &gt; Personal.**
 2. Uncheck the box labeled **Automatically start Skype for Business when I log on to Windows**.
-The next time you log on, if you want to use Skype for Business you'll need to select it from the **Start** menu.
+The next time you log on, if you want to use Skype for Business, you'll need to select it from the **Start** menu.

 #### How do I confine Skype for Business to the task bar until it's needed?